-When confronted with a case of scratches, your veterinarian should be set up to do any number of tests that may be needed to get to the bottom of your horse’s problem.
+When confronted with a case of scratches, it’s tempting just so slap some sort of ointment on the pasterns, and, in fact, that does sometimes work.
+However, depending on how things look, your veterinarian may want up to do any number of tests that may be needed to get to the bottom of your horse’s problem – even if they all look the same to you, he or she might see something.
 He or she might want to things like skin scrapings (to look for mites), or cultures (to try to see if the cause of the infection can be determined), or biopsies (especially in cases that have been going on for a while, and aren’t responding), to try to figure things out, and especially if you’ve been trying to treat things unsuccessfully for a bit.
 From your end, it would help if you could provide your veterinarian with a good clinical history, including information about what you’re feeding, your horse’s daily schedule, vaccination and disease history, and that sort of thing.

 Still, even though there are some weird causes of horses developing chronic pastern skin problems, most of them respond pretty well to some pretty basic management strategies.
 Mostly, you want to keep the area clean and dry, which, admittedly, can be a bit of a trick in wet pastures.
-Curiously, it also seems to be a bit of a problem in dry southern California, and especially when horses are put away wet into stalls bedded in bug-laden pine shavings.
+Curiously, it also seems to be a bit of a problem in dry southern California, but this happens mostly when horses get bathed and then are put away wet into stalls bedded in bug-laden pine shavings.
 Even so, if you can cut the hair around your horse’s pasterns, keep the pasterns relatively clean, and at least dry them off once in a while (or always, before you put him back in his stall), you’ll go a long way to preventing a scratches problem.
 Spreading a petrolatum based ointment on the skin can help with drying and cracking, too.

 “What about medications to put on the legs?” you say.
 I’ve seen an almost unbelievable number of concoctions smeared on the horse’s legs to treat scratches.
 Some – such as antibiotic and/or anti-inflammatory ointments – are not very creative, even if they are effective.
 Others – such as sauerkraut juice – are pretty darn creative, and even have a reasonable basis to think that they’re effective (in the case of sauerkraut juice, it would most likely be the acidity of the juice itself).
 While there about a million different nostrums you can put on your horse’s skin, in more serious cases, you’ll also need to put something in your horse; systemic antibiotics may be needed.
 Like I said, scratches can get complicated, and it’s not a bad idea to call your veterinarian if you don’t feel good about what you’re seeing on your horse’s legs.